kzahel/kzahel.github.io/_posts/2012-12-07-torrent-in-your-browser.md

 swarms in the “naked” web.
 By naked, I mean without any special plugins or software.
 A whole new set of users could participate in the BitTorrent ecosystem.
-From those who are unable and who are unwilling to install custom desktop software, as well as those who are stuck in
+From those who are unable and who are unwilling to install custom desktop software, to those who are stuck in
-<a href="http://www.apple.com">walled gardens</a>, but especially
+<a href="http://www.apple.com">walled gardens</a>, but especially for
 those who don't know or don't care what torrent is.

 There were a number of challenges I encountered when developing the